 Remove sediment when it reaches 1/3 of the exposed height of any section of the fiber roll, or as directed by the Engineer.
-The Engineer may direct the installation of a second fiber roll if removing the sediment deposit is not possible.
+The Engineer may direct the installation of additional fiber roll if removing the sediment deposit is not feasible.